A network of regenerative practitioners, educators, and consultants.

 3. Create a portfolio of work based on the IEA Knowledge Circles, detailed in the IEA Accreditation Handbook.

-4. Pay the one-off application fee and, upon becoming IEA Accredited, pay the annual Accreditation fee.
+4. Pay the one-off application fee and, on achieving IEA Accreditation, pay the annual Accreditation fee.

 Access the IEA Accreditation Handbook below.